Introduction to Big Data and Hadoop

 The core components are as follows

 HDFS or Hadoop Distributed File System have Namenode and data node.
-Namenode is the master node running the master daemon, and it manages the data nodes and keeps tracks of all operations.
+Namenode is the master node running the master daemon, and it manages the data nodes and keeps track of all operations.
 Datanodes are the slaves where the data is actually stored.

 YARN consists of two main components: